awslabs/aws-crt-cpp/docsrc/SOCKS5_Proxy_Support.md

 - Enable TRACE logging for `AWS_LS_IO_SOCKS5` when debugging handshake issues—the handler logs state transitions and proxy replies.
 - Username/password credentials are limited to 255 bytes each (RFC 1929).
 Longer values will fail validation in `aws_socks5_proxy_options_set_auth()`.
+- Use `Socks5ProxyAuthConfig` with `SetAuth()` so the proxy configuration can adopt new authentication mechanisms without breaking your code.
 - When both HTTP and SOCKS5 proxies are configured for MQTT the HTTP proxy wins, since the HTTP path needs to manage CONNECT tunnels explicitly.
 - `aws_socks5_infer_address_type()` (used internally during context setup) determines whether the destination is IPv4, IPv6, or a hostname.
 Override the value manually only if you need non-standard routing.
 - Remember to clean up `aws_socks5_proxy_options` with `aws_socks5_proxy_options_clean_up()` when using the C API directly.
 The C++ wrapper performs this automatically.